 We cannot stress enough how important it is to identify the underlying cause of chronic diarrhea.
 In cases of lead poisoning, it's likely that the pet owner and other family members are also be affected, whether they realize it or not.

-You probably have a good idea whether or not your cat is experiencing diarrhea.
+You probably have a good idea of whether or not your cat is experiencing diarrhea.
 Cat owners can look for the following additional symptoms of diarrhea if they are unsure.